-When there are no immediately obvious structures for dispute resolution, the team could use participatory techniques-could be used to:
+When there are no immediately obvious structures for dispute resolution, the team could use participatory techniques to:

-- Identify and evaluate the presence of dispute resolution mechanisms used in the UoA+/2 - Obtain information on these dispute mechanisms; - Assess the effectiveness of such mechanisms.
+- Identify and evaluate the presence of dispute resolution mechanisms used in the UoA. - Obtain information on these dispute mechanisms. - Assess the effectiveness of such mechanisms.

-To minimise the likelihood of subjectivity, assessment teams the team should include participants and/or interviewees from a wide variety of stakeholder types and from stakeholders operating outside the UoA.
+To minimise the likelihood of subjectivity, the team should include participants and/or interviewees from a wide variety of stakeholder types and from stakeholders operating outside the UoA.
 Fishers may be able to draw up charts or use other visual or non-textual means to help explain or demonstrate the process for resolving conflicts in the UoA.

-The team can determine the level of transparency and effectiveness of the systems can be determined by:
+The team can determine the level of transparency and effectiveness of the systems by:

-- Using information on the proportion of stakeholders that are aware of the existence of any dispute resolution arrangements; - The Examining history and stories of how disputes have been dealt with in the past; - Ascertaining whether the presence or absence of unresolved disputes can be considered significant indicators of the existence and/or effectiveness of dispute\resolution mechanisms.
+• Using information on the proportion of stakeholders aware of the existence of any dispute resolution arrangements.

+- Examining history and stories of how disputes have been dealt with in the past. - Ascertaining whether the presence or absence of unresolved disputes can be considered significant indicators of the existence and/or effectiveness of dispute-resolution mechanisms.

-The team can determine evidence of consistency with this requirement-can be determined by using field observations and structured interviews with fishers and fishing community leaders to ascertain the following:
+The team can determine evidence of consistency with this requirement using field observations and structured interviews with fishers and fishing community leaders to ascertain the following:

-- The extent to which fishery participants are aware of established rights; - Responses in the past within the UoA to disputes over established rights; - Accepted norms and practice across the UoA that isare supportive of such established rights.
+- The extent to which fishery participants are aware of established rights. - Responses in the past within the UoA to disputes over established rights. - Accepted norms and practice across the UoA that are supportive of such established rights.

-Scoring issue (c) - Respect for rights
+Scoring issue (c) - Respect for rights ▲